-Academic Program Affiliation(s): Historical Studies
+Academic Program Affiliation(s): Global and International Studies, Historical Studies

-Biography:B.A., magna cum laude, American University in Cairo (AUC); A.M., University of Chicago; Ph.D., New York University (NYU).
-Specializes in the social history of the modern Middle East and the Ottoman Empire, with particular attention to the history of law and capitalism.
-Research fellowships from Social Science Research Council, Mellon Foundation, and NYU's Humanities Initiative.
-Recipient of the Malcolm H. Kerr Dissertation Award in the Social Sciences (2014).
-Founding member, Economic and Business History Research Center in Cairo; co-organizer, AUC Forum on the Economic and Business History of Egypt and the Middle East (2010).
-Publications include book reviews in New Middle Eastern Studies and Arab Studies Journal; book chapter in Approaches to Modern Egyptian Legal History; entries in Cultural Sociology of the Middle East, Asia, and Africa: An Encyclopedia and World History Encyclopedia.
-At Bard since 2013.
+Biography:Professor Cheta specializes in the social history of the modern Middle East and the Ottoman Empire, with particular attention to the history of law and capitalism.
+He has received research fellowships and grants from the National Endowment for the Humanities, American Philosophical Society, Social Science Research Council, Mellon Foundation, and New York University Center for the Humanities.
+Cheta is the recipient of the Malcolm H. Kerr Dissertation Award in the Social Sciences (2014); a founding member of the Economic and Business History Research Center in Cairo; and co-organizer of the American University in Cairo Forum on the Economic and Business History of Egypt and the Middle East (2010).
+Publications include articles and reviews in International Journal of Middle East Studies, History Compass, Review of Middle East Studies, New Middle Eastern Studies, and Arab Studies Journal.